Gog (DC Comics)

-Gog is the name of several fictional characters in the comics published by DC Comics.
+Gog is the name of several characters in the comics published by DC Comics.
 The first version first appeared in New Year's Evil: Gog #1 (February 1998), and was created by Mark Waid and Jerry Ordway.

 Fictional character biography

-The Kingdom
+Kingdom Come

 Gog, as he appeared on the cover of The Kingdom #1 (December 1998), art by Ariel Olivetti and Dennis Calero..

-The first version of Gog was known as William, the sole survivor of a nuclear disaster in Kansas that was caused by the Parasite's shattering of Captain Atom during a battle with the Justice League, and became a believer in Superman as a savior, even creating a church dedicated to his philosophy as he tried to find meaning in the cataclysm that had taken place, believing that it was Superman's will that Earth be punished for forsaking him.
-One day, Superman visited him and told him that he wasn't the omnipotent, perfect being that William thought he was, stating that Kansas happened simply because he wasn't there, shattering William's world view and mentally unbalancing him.
-When the Quintessence (Shazam, Ganthet, Zeus, Highfather, and Phantom Stranger) invested him with a portion of their power, William, now known as Gog, went insane and blamed Superman for his misfortune, believing him to be the Anti-Christ who had allowed the Kansas disaster to take place to regain his standing in the world.
+The first version of Gog is William, the sole survivor of a nuclear disaster in Kansas that was caused by Parasite injuring Captain Atom.
+Believing in Superman as a savior, William creates a church dedicated to his philosophy as he tries to find meaning in the cataclysm that had taken place, believing that it was Superman's will that Earth be punished for forsaking him.
+One day, Superman visits William and tells him that he is not the omnipotent, perfect being that William thought he was, shattering William's world view and mentally unbalancing him.
+When the Quintessence (Shazam, Ganthet, Zeus, Highfather, and Phantom Stranger) invest him with a portion of their power, William, now known as Gog, blames Superman for his misfortune, believing him to be the Anti-Christ who had allowed the Kansas disaster to take place to regain his standing in the world.

-Using his newfound powers, Gog killed Superman.
-Unsatisfied by his victory, Gog traveled 24 hours back in time, found Superman, and killed him again, repeating the process over and over, going backwards one day further each time, and each time varying the means of Superman's death and absorbing portions of the slain Supermen's powers after taking Amazo's ability.
-When he arrived on the day that Superman and Wonder Woman's child was born, the Justice League tried to stop him, but they failed, and Gog took the child, deciding to go to the past where he intended to trigger the Kansas cataclysm early, burning Superman's insignia into the countryside.